Monthly Business Review Brief

 Rules:

-- Keep language suitable for leadership and cross-functional teams.
+- Keep the tone suitable for leadership but concrete enough for cross-functional operators.

 When to Use